|Min. Loan Amount||$1,000|

-Likely your least expensive option for borrowing money is asking your loved ones for a personal loan.
-Keep it informal, if you have a close relationship with your relatives.
+Likely your least expensive option for borrowing money is requesting a personal loan from loved ones.
+Keep it informal, if you and your relatives have a close relationship.

 Or use a service like Loanable to set interest rates and terms that result in a legally binding contract.
 That way, your relatives earn money on the interest, and you get a more competitive rate than you would with a traditional lender.